AWS re:invent 2019 was my first AWS event, and it was exciting, busy, and lots of fun.

 I was lucky enough to get a spot on the “How to tame unpredictable analytics workloads with Amazon Redshift” Builders Session.
 We used SageMaker to scale up our Redshift cluster for different workloads and test our cluster.

 The same day, I participated in a workshop on how to “Build a single query to analyse data across Amazon Redshift & Amazon S3”.
 I enjoyed talking to the engineers who built the services and getting hands-on experience.

 Meet and greets

-Restaurant Receptions were held on Tuesday night across Campus and there was something for everyone.
-Retro Gaming, DJs and 80s night were just some of the options to meet and network the night away.
+Restaurant receptions were held across campus on Tuesday night and there was something for everyone.
+Retro gaming, DJs, and an 80s party were just some of the options to meet and network the night away.

-My fellow Heroes and I joined the crowd at Taco Tuesday for Mexican and mingling.
-I met some lovely people and talked data over mimosas and quesadillas.
-Can’t get much better than that.
+I joined the crowd at Taco Tuesday for Mexican food and mingling.
+Over mimosas and quesadillas, I met some great people and talked about data.
+It doesn’t get much better than that.

 The new releases are what everyone gets most excited about at re:Invent.
 Notable announcements for the data world: